wszgrcy/code-recycle/docs/en-US/README.md

 So you don't have to worry about the impact of different formatting on the queries, and you don't have to worry about the results of non-grammarical nodes.

 - Multi-level queries; support different languages and different parsing results; quickly access results that have already been queried.
-- Multi-language parsing; support for over 400 different grammatical parsing options.
+- Using VSCode extension can display AST for search and debugging
 - Auto-determine parser based on suffix name.

 ### Template